 How do I register for toll-free?

-To register for toll-free, you’ll submit a form embedded in Spoke.
-Account Owners can access this form on the Compliance page.
+To register for toll-free, you’ll submit a form embedded in Spoke or Scale to Win Text.

 Image above: Account Owners can access the form to register for toll-free on the Compliance page.